 During the family’s frequent travels, Mrs. King stayed behind with the Head Butler to ensure the smooth operation of the house, including making arrangements for special guests staying at Biltmore in the family’s absence and preparing the house for their return.
 She also extended social invitations for Mrs. Vanderbilt, serving as a personal secretary of sorts.

-As a high ranking member of Biltmore’s staff, Mrs. King was provided with horses for her use and was allowed to keep her own dogs in Biltmore House—the dog gate still exists in the Kitchen Hallway that Mrs. Vanderbilt installed to keep the housekeeper’s dogs out.
+As a high-ranking member of Biltmore’s domestic staff, Mrs. King was provided with horses for her use and was allowed to keep her own dogs in Biltmore House—the dog gate still exists in the Kitchen Hallway that Mrs. Vanderbilt installed to keep the housekeeper’s dogs out.

 Soon after George Vanderbilt’s death in 1914, Emily King resigned and embarked upon a new life.
 She met and married W.C.
 Jones, a widowed farmer from near Raleigh, NC, and moved to Pennsylvania to be near family.
 Sometime later that year, the couple purchased an orange grove near Apopka, FL.
 In December 1914, estate superintendent Chauncey Beadle wrote a note of thanks for the box of oranges Mrs. Jones sent to Biltmore for the holidays.

 Biltmore curators learned that Emily King Jones purchased and managed a boarding house in Apopka, which she named the Biltmore Inn, and operated it until the early 1920s.